Reputation: 1693

 Upvotes: 9

 To answer the question in the title.
-There are two general solutions for dealing with the lost update problem over HTTP.
+There is one general solution for dealing with the lost update problem over HTTP.

-Implement some way of knowing which data has been updated last.
+Implement some way of knowing if incoming data is based on the latest update.
 Some common ways:

 field stored in dbThe ways mentioned above can be combined with the use of conditional HTTP headers.
 Can be useful if your server framework supports it out of the box.